-Description: Firefighting requires discipline and attention to academic and professional standards to successfully fight live fires, address hazardous-materials (HAZMAT) incidents, and conduct search-and-rescue operations.
+Description: Firefighting requires discipline and attention to academic and professional standards to successfully fight live fires, address hazardous-materials (HAZMAT) incidents, and conduct search-andrescue operations.
 Students will become familiar with the procedures, equipment, and technologies used by fire departments.
 This course challenges students academically, mentally, and physically and meets the standards leading to the opportunity to obtain a Firefighter I certification.
 This course is a combination of both classroom and "Hands on" instruction.
-Our partnership with the Pike County Training Center allows our students to perform these skills in a training environment that mirrors real world situations.
-The Fire Year is different than all other years, in that students must pass each module to continue.
+Our partnership with the Pike County Training Center allows our students to perform these skills in a training environment that mirrors real world situations The Fire Year is different than all other years, in that students must pass each module to continue.
 Every student must pass each Fire MOD to move to the next MOD.
-Certifications include -Pa State Fire Mod 1: Intro to Fire Service Mod 2: Fire Ground Support Mod 3: Exterior Firefighter Mod 4: Interior Firefighter Hazardous Materials Operations -National Certifications (Proboard) Proboard Firefighter 1 Hazardous Materials Awareness Traffic Incident Management.